stevage/mapbox-choropleth/README.md

 #### Required options

 ```
+    // ONE of tableUrl OR tableRows is required.
     // URL of a CSV file that contains your table data.
-(EITHER this or tableRows required.)
     tableUrl:   'http://example.com/table.csv',

     // CSV rows in the format D3 produces.
     //tableRows: [{ id: 'VIC', pop: 5000000}, { id: 'SA', pop: 3000000 }, ...],

     // Name of the column in the CSV file that contains the numeric quantity to be visualised
     tableNumericField: 'pop',

     // Name of the column in the CSV file that contains boundary identifiers
     tableIdField: 'id',

+    // ONE of geometryUrl OR geometryTiles is required.
     // Either a mapbox:// vector tile URL, or a URL of a GeoJSON file containing the boundary geometry.
     geometryUrl: 'https://example.com/state-boundaries.geojson',

     // Array of vector tile endpoints, if you have non-mapbox-hosted vector tiles.
-(EITHER this or geometryUrl required)
     //geometryTiles: [ 'https://example.com/tiles/states/{z}/{x}/{y}.pbf' ],

     // Name of the attribute in the CSV file that contains the same boundary identifiers as tableIdField
     geometryIdField: 'state_id',

     // If using a vector tile source, the source layer to use.
     //sourceLayer: 'states'
 ```

 #### Optional options

 ```

     // Number of distinct colour bins to use.
     binCount: 7

     // Any color scheme identifier accepted by [chroma.scale()](https://gka.github.io/chroma.js/#chroma-scale), including
     // [Color Brewer](http://colorbrewer2.org/) names ("BuGn", "Spectral") and arrays (['blue', 'white', 'red']).
     colorScheme: 'BuGn',

     // A DOM element or selector ("#legend") which will be populated with a legend.
     legendElement: '#legend',

     // Object, Mapbox style "paint" options (for "fill" layer)
     paint: { 'fill-opacity': 0.5 },
 ```